adeelnawaz/polr-api-client/README.md

 -----
 _(see `examples/` directory for PHP example code for each API method)_

-In order to use the API, instantiate an object of `PolrAPI`.
+In order to use the API, instantiate an object of `PolrApi`.
 Upon instantiation of the object, the following have to be provided:
 - the URL to the API
 - the secret key of the user